Strengthens business continuity/disaster recovery capabilities

 Traditionally, setting up a business continuity plan entailed some tedious procedures in addition to very costly infrastructure.
 We’re talking here about acquiring and maintaining practically a replication of the hardware infrastructure and environments currently existing for business-critical systems and data.
 Note that these mirror systems should be set-up, housed, and maintained in a remote facility or location.

 Making the deployment even more complex is the constant need to update the data in storage as well as keep software applications in sync between the system in use and the one on standby mode.
 This process would involve the physical transfer of data and syncing of applications, which is cumbersome and again, expensive.

 While large enterprises would not even think twice about having to spend so much to ensure that operations would never come to a grinding halt, most small and mid-sized organisations would not have the required financial means for them to even start considering this option.
 Often, the bulk of their disaster recovery plan would simply consist of some tape backups, and a lot of hoping that they would never have to suffer from any outage or IT failure.

 But all that can be changed with the arrival of cloud computing.

-A cloud strategy offers an affordable solution for business continuity and disaster recovery for SMBs with limited resources and even big companies trying to minimize expenses by looking for alternative options.
+A cloud strategy offers an affordable solution for business continuity and disaster recovery for SMBs with limited resources and even big companies trying to minimise expenses by looking for alternative options.

 A reliable service provider would already have the required infrastructure and software vital to a viable BC/DR plan and complete with the appropriate security measures.
-Organizations need not spend upfront for these facilities, but get to benefit from having updated data backup and a virtualized mirror system that would allow them to quickly get back up in the event of an outage or catastrophic disaster.
+Organisations need not spend upfront for these facilities, but get to benefit from having updated data backup and a virtualised mirror system that would allow them to quickly get back up in the event of an outage or catastrophic disaster.